Picovoice/octopus/binding/web/README.md

 )
 ```

-#### Process Audio Frames
+#### Index Audio Frames

-The process result is an object with:
+The index result is an object holding the metadata information of your audio file.
+This is used later
-- `transcription`: A string containing the transcribed data.
-- `words`: A list of objects containing a `word`, `startSec`, and `endSec`.
-Each object indicates
-the start and end time of the word.
+to search for a phrase.

 ```typescript
 function getAudioData(): Int16Array {